pysojic/InterviewPrepCpp/README.md

 ## References & Further Reading

-This section gathers useful resources — books, blogs, and documentation — that complement the topics covered in this repository.
-It serves as a quick reference for deepening your understanding of C++ internals, algorithms, and interview patterns.
+This section collects focused resources on modern C++, systems programming, performance, networking, concurrency, and algorithms.
+It’s meant as a concise “reading map” for going beyond syntax into how real machines behave, how production C++ is designed and optimized, and how to reason about trade-offs that matter both in interviews and in real-world systems.

 ### Books
 #### C++